NimaBakhshaie/Battle-Of-The-Schools/README.md

 - **Public page inspected:** Orbit gathered public evidence but did not rehearse the action.
 - **Guidance from your current page:** the separate browser could not inspect the page, often because it requires a login or is not publicly reachable.

-The optional practice viewer is read-only.
-Perform every real action in your own website tab.

 ## Privacy, safety, and limits

 - Your cookies, Chrome profile, and logged-in session are not copied to Steel Browser.